l3onhard/PyShipwrecking/README.md

-# battleships-py-project
+# PyBattleships project
 This is my first Python "project" ;)
-It is a command line game that is inspired by the Python course on Codecademy.com.
+It is a command line game written in **Python 3** that is inspired by the Python course on Codecademy.com.
 I warmly welcome any feedback!